Faculty Appointments Policy

 Graduate Faculty Membership

-Graduate faculty membership is determined by the Graduate Council and director of the William J. Doré, Sr. School of Graduate Studies in accordance with University policy for graduate faculty membership.
-Tenured and tenure-track faculty seeking Associate Member or Full Member graduate faculty status must meet SACSCOC qualifications for teaching graduate-level coursework and demonstrate positive performance in research/creative scholarship, professional activities and University Service.
+Graduate faculty membership is determined by the Graduate Council and director of the William J. Doré, Sr. School of Graduate Studies in accordance with the Graduate Faculty Policy.
+Tenured and tenure-track faculty seeking Associate Member or Full Member graduate faculty status must meet SACSCOC qualifications for teaching graduate-level coursework and demonstrate positive performance in research/creative scholarship, professional activities, and University Service.
 Tenured and tenure-track faculty members must submit the Application for Graduate Faculty Membership to the Graduate Council for consideration.

 This policy is distributed via the University Policies webpage.